8 Oct 2019 Personal Stories

 “I was even been able to have a shower every day!
 Before going to Kirkwood, I hadn’t had a shower for six months.
 My husband did an excellent job before, but it just isn’t the same.
 I just feel so fresh and clean now.

-“After losing two stone with my condition, I have become very self-consciences about my body, so the thought of having someone help me shower made me feel very nervous.
+“After losing two stone with my condition, I have become very self-conscious about my body, so the thought of having someone help me shower made me feel very nervous.
 But the Nurses made me feel so at ease.
 They took small steps to make sure I was okay and comfortable.”

 Margaret loves art and is an avid reader, something which the team at Kirkwood noticed soon after her admission.
 Following a conversation with Therapy Assistant Jinette, Margaret quickly had her own Colouring Book, and a set of watercolour pencils.